sayalaruano/100DaysOfMLCode/log.md

 ## Day 6: September 15, 2021

 **Today's Progress:** I have completed all the content for the [second week material of the mlzoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/02-regression).
 This material included data preparation, exploratory data analysis, the validation framework, linear regression model, LR vector and normal forms, the baseline model, root mean squared error, feature engineering, regularization, tuning the model, and using the best model with new data.
-All these concepts were explanied using the problem to predict the price of cars.
+All these concepts were explained using the problem to predict the price of cars.

 **Thoughts:** For the first time, I understand regularization and what it represents in the feature matrix, which in brief adds some small values to the diagonal of this matrix, and in this way there are not duplicated columns.
 Also, it was interesting to see the entire workflow in a regression problem, including explanations of all of these sections.